-The world of savings and investment management is by no means a piece of cake.
+The world of investment management is by no means a piece of cake.
 It can be complex, and it’s constantly shifting and changing.
-But there are certain key principles that will stand any aspirational investor in decent shape, whether they have £1,000 or £1 million to invest – if they can stick to them.
+But there are certain investing principles that will stand any aspirational investor in good stead, whether they have £1,000 or £1m to invest – if they can stick to them.

 Principle 1: Remember the trade-off between risk and return

 Principle 2: Be diversified

 Making sure you don’t have all your eggs in one basket (by investing in a diverse range of asset types) can help spread your investment risk and your chances of benefitting from potential investment returns.

 Principle 3: Invest for the long term

 Jumping in and out of the market can lead to missed opportunities.
-Over the past 10 years the UK stock market returned 9.9% per annum (before fees).
-If you missed the 10 best days over that period your return would have been just 3.5%.
+Over the past twenty years, the UK stock market returned 13.9% per annum (before fees).
+If you missed the ten best days over that period your return would have been just 7.1% per annum1.

 Re-balancing is an investment management practice that simply ensures a portfolio stays aligned to its current objectives.

 Principle 5: Keep costs in line with your investment approach

 Investment can be active or passive.
-Active funds try to beat the market while passive funds aim to deliver the market return.
+Active funds try to beat the market while passive funds (such as ETFs) aim to deliver the market return.
 You’re much less likely to find an active manager that outperforms the market than one who underperforms it.
-And when you take into account funds which didn’t survive the five-year period this is even less likely.

-The typical charge from an active fund is around 1.5-2% per annum.
-The typical charge from a passive find is 0.1-0.7% per annum.
+The typical charge from an active fund is around 0.85% per annum, while the typical ETF charges 0.30% per annum2.

 Principle 6: Use your tax-free allowances – ISAs